|

-MR. Beer.
+You can get all the ingredients and beer making equipment you need to make this American Lager Beer at MR. Beer.
 It's where i get all my beer making supplies.

-American Lager Beer Recipe
+American Style Lager Beer Recipe

 Ingredients: